top of page

 -Making sure that the setting has, and follows, policies that provide high-quality service;

--Making sure that the setting works in partnership with the children's parents.
+-Ensure the setting works in partnership with the children's parents.

 Fees